NikolayXHD/Mtgdb/new-set-checklist.md

 visually inspect set images by running Mtgdb.Gui

-use select images.bat and sign images.bat

-create .7z for new / modified image directories by using subdir-util.bat

-add new directories to config (see `Mass import gdrive links` below)

-upload new images to gdrive

 check new XLHQ images for cases when *split* cards are named like *aftermath* search pattern for everything app
 ```
 D:\Distrib\games\mtg\Mega\XLHQ\ » !.xrop !200DPI !100DPI !GRN
 ```
 only aftermath and flip and *no* split cards should appear in result

+select-images.bat
+    edit to specify sets
+sign-images.bat
+    edit to specify sets

+create .7z for
+    lq-list/filelist.txt
+    mq-list/filelist.txt

+subdir-util.bat
+    edit to specify sets

+add new directories to Mtgdb.Gui.Default.xml
+    see `Mass import gdrive links` below

+upload .7z -ipped
+    set directories
+    lq-list/filelist.txt
+    mq-list/filelist.txt
+to gdrive

 Additional data
 ===============